-The Opportunistic Bond ETF will distribute dividends of net investment income at least monthly and the Equities ETF will distribute dividends of net investment income at least quarterly.
+DoubleLine Opportunistic Bond ETF, DoubleLine Commercial Real Estate ETF and DoubleLine Mortgage ETF will distribute dividends of net investment income at least monthly and DoubleLine Shiller CAPE® U.S. Equities ETF will distribute dividends of net investment income at least quarterly.
 Each Fund will distribute net realized short-term capital gains and net realized long-term capital gains, if any, at least annually.
 Dividends and other distributions on shares of a Fund are distributed on a pro rata basis to beneficial owners of such shares.
 Dividend payments are made through DTC participants and indirect participants to beneficial owners then of record with proceeds received from the Funds.